Assessment for Research Protocols in Absence of Peer Review

 - Evidence of scholarly activities, including a list of publications and conference presentations for the past six years, academic positions held, and evidence of research impact (a current curriculum vitae will suffice);

-Reprints, submitted manuscripts and other materials demonstrating scientific merit may be submitted as attachments.
-Within one week of receiving such an application, the VP Research will contact at least two of the experts recommended by the applicant, ensure their participation, and send them copies of the entire proposal.
+Reprints submitted manuscripts, and other materials demonstrating scientific merit may be submitted as attachments.
+Within one week of receiving such an application, the VP of Research and Innovation will contact at least two of the experts recommended by the applicant, ensure their participation, and send them copies of the entire proposal.
 These external referees will be requested to review the proposal within two weeks and to provide a brief, written report as outlined on the Peer Review Form sent to each referee.
-Within one week of receiving the referee reports, the VP Research will review the reports and indicate whether or not the proposal, either as proposed or with modifications, has scientific merit.
-The VP Research will notify the applicant in writing of the outcome of the peer reviews, and if positive, invite the applicant to submit a full AUPP to the ACC.
+Within one week of receiving the referee reports, the VP of Research and Innovation will review the reports and indicate whether or not the proposal, either as proposed or with modifications, has scientific merit.
+The VP of Research and Innovation will notify the applicant in writing of the outcome of the peer reviews, and if positive, invite the applicant to submit a full AUPP to the ACC.
 The external referee reports will be attached to the AUPP and circulated to all members of the ACC for their consideration.
-Copies of the written reports of the referees will be provided to the applicant after removal of the referee’s name.
+Copies of the written reports of the referees will be provided to the applicant after the removal of the referee’s name.
 (Revised by the ACC, October 6, 2011)